Student Support Services

 General Studies Students

 Students who have not selected a major are registered as General Studies majors.
 In an effort to assist students in completing degree requirements as efficiently as possible, General Studies students are encouraged to focus on General Education requirements their first semester.
 Students are also encouraged to visit an Advising Center member in Jacket Student Central to explore career interests and to clarify how their academic program may support their career goals.
 In addition, Career and Employment Services located on the University Campus is available to assist students who would like to explore career options.
-Through a series of interest and personality inventories, Career Services team members help guide students towards a major that meet their interests and career goals.
+Through a series of interest and personality inventories, Career Specialists help guide students towards a major that meet their interests and career goals.

 Transfer Students